Register for the EU common logo

 Registered pharmacies can sell general sales list medicines, pharmacy only medicines or supply medicines that they have dispensed against a prescription.
 All other general retailers can only sell general sales list products.

-All products sold by registered users of the EU logo must be authorised for use in the European Economic Area (EEA).
-You can only supply a medicine to a specific country if it is authorised for use in that country.
-Some EU countries do not allow medicines to be sold online in their country.
+All products sold or supplied by registered users of the EU logo must be authorised for use in the destination European Economic Area (EEA) country.
+You can only sell or supply a medicine to a specific EEA country if it is authorised for use in that country.
+This means that the medicinal product being sold or supplied has to be the authorised product, in its authorised packaging and language as agreed in the product authorisation.
+In addition some EEA countries do not allow medicines to be sold online in their country or they have other specific rules that apply.
 It is your responsibility to follow the law of the country that you are selling medicines to.

 If you know, suspect or have reasonable grounds for knowing or suspecting that a medicine you are selling is falsified, then you must inform MHRA immediately or where applicable the competent authority of another member state and the marketing authorisation holder of that medicine.